depau/wi-se-sw/README.md

 ---

-This software allows you to use the ESP8266 board as a remote UART terminal with GPIO port control and reading.
+This software allows you to use an ESP8266 or ESP32 board as a remote UART terminal with GPIO port control and reading.

 It is very fast, reaching (with [caveats](#caveats)) up to 1500000bps rates.

 It is intended as a firmware for the [Wi-Se](https://github.com/Depau/wi-se-hw/) boards (which you can order and build at your favorite PCB manufacturer),
-though it will work just fine with a normal ESP8266 breakout board.
+though it will work just fine with a normal ESP8266 or ESP32 breakout board.

 Communication occurs over WebSockets: it is compatible with [ttyd](https://github.com/tsl0922/ttyd/).